 Safety and Compliance Standards

-Like all industrial equipment, pneumatic conveyors must first be built to meet OSHA standards.
-OSHA standards are in place to keep employees safe.
-Other important safety and compliance standards for your equipment, depending on your region, include: ASME B20.1-2015 (offers guidance regarding the design, construction, installation, operation and maintenance of both public and private sector conveyors and related equipment), ISO 7149:1982 (special safety rules), BS EN 1366-7:2004 (British standard detailing fire resistance tests for service installations of conveyors systems and closures; also available in DIN, ON or SS), BS EN 620:2002+A1:2010 (British safety and EMI shielding standards for continuous handling equipment and systems that move bulk materials), BS EN 618:2002+A1:2010 (British safety and EMI shielding standards for all continuous material handle equipment and systems that move bulk materials, except belt conveyors) and general ANSI standard guidance.
+Pneumatic conveyors, like all industrial equipment, must be initially constructed to comply with OSHA standards, which are designed to ensure the safety of employees.
+Other essential safety and compliance standards for your equipment, depending on your location, include: ASME B20.1-2015 (provides comprehensive guidelines for the design, construction, installation, operation, and maintenance of conveyors and related equipment in both public and private sectors), ISO 7149:1982 (specifies special safety regulations for equipment), BS EN 1366-7:2004 (British standard outlining fire resistance tests for service installations of conveyor systems and closures; also available in DIN, ON, or SS formats), BS EN 620:2002+A1:2010 (British standards for safety and EMI shielding requirements for continuous handling equipment and systems handling bulk materials), BS EN 618:2002+A1:2010 (British standards for safety and EMI shielding requirements for continuous material handling equipment and systems, excluding belt conveyors), and general ANSI standards for additional guidance.

 Things to Consider